brigittebigi/sppas/plugins/statsgroups/README.txt

 This plugin estimates statistics (occ, mean, stdev, intercep and slope) on sequences of numerical intervals.

-Numerical intervals are separated by holes, intervals with an empty label or intervals with a non-numerical label (except for .xra).
+By default, only the tier with the numerical values is needed: the time segments are automatically created when the numerical intervals are separated by holes or by intervals with an empty label.
+Optionally, another tier with the time segments can be given.

 ------------------------------------------------------------------------------